Home

 # # #

-The cleanup crew included our cousins Sid Miller, Art Miller, Mike Smith, O. Wayne Miner and Mark A. Miner, as well as community members Leslie Leapline Potter, Dennis Morrison and William Suffern.
+The cleanup crew was comprised of cousins Sid Miller, Art Miller, Mike Smith, O. Wayne Miner and Mark A. Miner, as well as community members Leslie Leapline Potter, Dennis Morrison and William Suffern.

 The effort involved cutting and removing trees, fallen branches, heavy briars and weeds.
 The grave markers of two Civil War soldiers, both of which had toppled over, were lifted, straightened and re-set into place.